infiniwave/infiniwave/README.md

 Thanks for visiting!
 I'm a full stack developer, IT person, urbanist, musician, and student.

-I'm also the main developer at [Nextflow](https://nextflow.cloud), an open source project I created.
-Nextflow services typically use TypeScript and Rust.
+I'm also the main developer at [Nextania](https://nextania.com), an open source project I created.
+Nextania services typically use TypeScript and Rust.
 It would be greatly appreciated if you are interested in helping.

 You may contact me at infiniwave@nextflow.cloud.